-The Kings Animal Shelter offers Spay/Neuter Voucher and Medical Assist Programs to help those in financial need get their pets altered or cover the cost of emergency medical assessments or euthanasia.
+The Kings Animal Shelter offers low-cost spay/neuter programs to help those in financial need to get their pets altered or cover the cost of euthanasia.
 It also offers a TNR (trap/neuter/return) Program to those who have feral cat colonies on their property and wish to have the animals spayed/neutered to avoid increases in the colony population.

 The Kings County Animal Shelter obtains the majority of its annual operational funds through donations of money, supplies and equipment, bequests and fundraising efforts.
 We do not receive any government funding for our shelters so we rely heavily on the generosity of the citizens of Kings County.

 We support other community organizations by providing work term placements, community service opportunities for government program participants, assisting school students in meeting their community service credits and providing an opportunity for clients of the NS Rehabilitation Center to interact with animals and provide volunteer services.

 We also provide information to the general public on proper animal care and animal legislation through media coverage, daily information radio ads and a weekly radio interview/animal profile, our website, newsletter, pamphlets/brochures and responding to email and telephone inquiries.

 Adopting an animal from an SPCA, humane organization or rescue group can be a very rewarding experience.
 You will be giving a homeless animal a second chance in life and providing it with a safe, loving forever home.